Akhand Diya for Navratri

 FAQs on Akhand Diya Benefits

-The Akhand Diya symbolises the eternal presence of the divine during the festival of Navratri.
-It signifies the uninterrupted energy and devotion offered to the goddess throughout the nine days of the festival and helps to get rid of any darkness from the household.
+The Akhand Diya symbolizes the eternal presence of the divine during Navratri.
+It signifies uninterrupted energy and devotion to the goddess throughout the festival and helps eliminate darkness from the household.